Three Days at Semuc Champey: Turquoise Pools, Candlelit Caves, and the Roughest Road in Guatemala

 If you're exploring more of Central America, Belize offers a completely different experience worth considering.

-Absolutely.
-But I'd go in February or March when the pools are at their clearest turquoise and the road is at its driest (still awful, but less awful).
-I'd stay at El Retiro instead of Zephyr (quieter, closer to the river).
-And I'd bring better shoes — the slippery rocks at the pools demand proper grip.
+Absolutely — and February or March is the window, when the pools reach their clearest turquoise and the road is at its driest (still awful, just less awful).
+Choose El Retiro over Zephyr for a quieter stay closer to the river.
+Pack better shoes; the slippery rocks at the pools demand proper grip.